nazdridoy/ngpt/docs/configuration.md

 --preprompt PREPROMPT               Set custom system prompt to control AI behavior --role ROLE                         Use a predefined role to set system prompt (mutually exclusive with
                                     --preprompt)
---renderer {auto,rich,glow}         Select which markdown renderer to use with --prettify or --stream-prettify
+--renderer {auto,rich,glow}         Select which markdown renderer to use with display modes that support markdown
-                                    (auto, rich, or glow)

 Configuration Options::